server-mechanic/mechanic/README.md

 ## Features

-* Evolve your server step by step.
+* Evolve your servers step by step.
 * Write server migrations in your favorite language.
+* Focus on the migrations instead of developing reusable plugins.
-* Minimal overhead, no central server required.
+* Minimal overhead: no further components required.

 ## Contributing

-Server-Mechanic is an open source project run by volunteers, and contributions are welcome!
+Server-Mechanic is an open source project, and contributions are welcome!
 Feel free to raise an issue or submit a pull request.

 ## License
 Copyright (c) 2016 by [Cornelius Buschka](https://github.com/cbuschka).